TobiasBielefeld/Simple-Solitaire/README.md

 - [X] Add more games (frecell, spider and yukon)
 - [X] Improve the settings to use fragments
 - [X] Add even more games (Simple Simon, Golf, etc)
-- [ ] Add the card themes from Kpatience, if their license is compatible to mine.
+- [ ] ~~Add the card themes from Kpatience, if their license is compatible to mine.~~ (I asked the main dev from Kpatience, the licenses of the themes aren't clear, and there are no links to the authors of them...)
 - [X] Add a color chooser for background color
 - [X] Improve the Highscores to a Statistics Activity (including date stamps)
-- [ ] Find the reason why the game activity gets created two times when changing the screen orientation in game
+- [X] Find the reason why the game activity gets created two times when changing the screen orientation in game
 - [ ] Add a button to mix the cards if no movement can be done
 - [X] Add 'Grandfathers Clock'
 - [ ] Add a Custom game maker, maybe